stephansmit/blasius_equation/README.md

-# Blasius equation
+# Laminar Boundary Layer Flow
-Solution of the  [Blasius equation](https://en.wikipedia.org/wiki/Blasius_boundary_layer) for a laminar incompressible and compressible boundary layer flow
+Solution of the for a laminar incompressible (using the [Blasius equation](https://en.wikipedia.org/wiki/Blasius_boundary_layer)) and compressible boundary layer flow

 ## Requirements
 ~~~~